rachelfernandesa22117-stack/ClimateScope/Reports/Milestone3_Final_Project_Report.md

-Here is the README with all emojis removed:

----

 # SiteGuard — Construction Weather Risk Dashboard

 > A data-driven Streamlit dashboard helping civil engineers and site managers schedule outdoor construction work safely — across multiple countries and seasons.